2016 Clemson Tigers football team: NC State

-at Florida State
+At Florida State

 After the win against NC State, Clemson traveled to Tallahassee, Florida to face No. 12 Florida State.
 Clemson pulled off yet another close win, pulling ahead late to win 37–34.
 It was their first win on the road against FSU in 10 years.

 Clemson scored on the game's opening drive via a one-yard run by Wayne Gallman, and scored again on their following drive with a four-yard pass from Deshaun Watson to Hunter Renfrow to take an early 14–0.
 After a Watson interception at the FSU 40 yard line, the Seminoles scored with a four-yard run by Dalvin Cook.
-Clemson added a field goal with 1:49 left in the half, but Florida State was able to march down the field and score a five-yard touchdown pass from Deandre Francois to Nyqwan Murray before the half, making the score 17–14 Clemson at halftime.
+Clemson added a field goal with 1:49 left in the half, but Florida State was able to march down the field and score a five-yard touchdown pass from Deondre Francois to Nyqwan Murray before the half, making the score 17–14 Clemson at halftime.

 Clemson kicked a field goal on their first possession of the second half, but in their next possession, Watson threw another interception at their own 43 yard line.
 On the next play, Dalvin Cook ran the ball to the house for a touchdown and the lead.
 Later in the quarter, Cook extended the Florida State lead to eight with a 70-yard touchdown run.
 Clemson responded with a 75-yard drive that ended with a two-yard Wayne Gallman touchdown run to pull within two.
 The Tigers took a one point lead with a 46-yard field goal with 5:25 remaining.
 Dalvin Cook scored his career-high-setting fourth touchdown of the day with an eight-yard run with 3:23 remaining to claim the lead again for Florida State.
 Deshaun Watson responded with a 34-yard touchdown pass to Jordan Leggett, and the Tigers converted the two-point attempt to secure a 37–34 lead with 2:06 remaining.
 Florida State got as far as the Clemson 34 yard line, but penalties and a sack by Christian Wilkins pushed them far out of field goal range to end the game.
 Deshaun Watson finished with 430 total yards of offense in the game.